Spectral Characteristics of the Microwave Emission by the Spin Hall Nano-Oscillator

+To establish the relation of the observed oscillation peaks to the spin-wave spectrum of the Py film, we determined the ferromagnetic resonance (FMR) frequency $f_{FMR}$ by the spin torque-driven FMR (ST-FMR) technique~\cite{fuchs}.
+An ac current $I_{ac}$ was applied at a microwave frequency $f_{ext}$, causing magnetization oscillation due to a combination of the Oersted field and the spin torque.
+The resulting periodic variation of resistance due to AMR mixed with the ac current, producing a peak of dc voltage across the sample at the value of $H$ corresponding to $f_{FMR}=f_{ext}$.
 Previous studies of Pt/Py bilayers showed that the ST-FMR voltage peak contains both symmetric and antisymmetric components, due to the different contributions from the spin torque and the Oersted field of the current~\cite{Liu_SHE,mosendz}.
-We obtained good fits to the ST-FMR peaks with a sum of symmetric and antisymmetric Lorentizan contributions [see inset in Fig.~\ref{fig3}(a)], allowing us to precisely determine $f_{FMR}$.
-The dependence of $f_{FMR}$ on $H$ agreed well with the Kittel formula, as illustrated with a solid curve in Fig.~\ref{fig3}(a).
-The value $M=827$~G of the Py magnetization obtained from the best fit was consistent with the published data for Py~\cite{Liu_SHE,mosendz}.
+We obtained good fits to the ST-FMR peaks with a sum of symmetric and antisymmetric Lorentizan contributions [see inset in Fig.~\ref{fig3}(b)], allowing us to precisely determine $f_{FMR}$.
+The dependence of $f_{FMR}$ on $H$ agreed well with the Kittel formula [solid curve in Fig.~\ref{fig3}(b)].
+The value $M=827$~G of Py magnetization obtained from the best fit was consistent with our magnetometry measurements and the published data for Py~\cite{Liu_SHE,mosendz}.

-The maximum of the auto-oscillation frequency [triangles in Fig.~\ref{fig3}(a)] was always lower than $f_{FMR}$ [circles in Fig.~\ref{fig3}(a)].
-At $T=6$~K and $H=350$~Oe, the auto-oscillation frequency was $0.5$~GHz lower than $f_{FMR}$.
-The difference between the two frequencies increased with increasing $H$, and reached $0.9$~GHz at $H=1.1$~kOe.
-This relationship between the oscillation and FMR was preserved at higher temperatures.
-Therefore, we can conclude that the auto-oscillation mode does not belong to the spin-wave spectrum, but instead forms a non-propagating self-localized "bullet" below the spin-wave spectrum~\cite{slavinprl}, consistent with the results of BLS measurements in a similar device geometry~\cite{Demidov_SHO}.
+At $T=6$~K and $H=1.1$~kOe, the maximum frequency $f_L$ of the low-frequency peak was $0.9$~GHz below $f_{FMR}$ [Fig.~\ref{fig3}(b)].
+The difference between the two frequencies decreased with decreasing $H$ to $0.5$~GHz at $H=340$~Oe.
+This relationship between $f_L$ and $f_{FMR}$ was preserved at higher temperatures, confirming the findings of Ref.~\cite{Demidov_SHO} and the prediction of Ref.~\cite{slavinprl} that the auto-oscillation mode does not belong to the linear spin-wave spectrum, but instead forms a non-propagating self-localized "bullet" mode at a frequency below the spectrum.

-The observed dependence of the oscillation threshold current $I_{th}$ on the magnetic field [Fig.~\ref{fig3}(b)] can be attributed to the effects of radiation damping.
-At $H>600$~Oe, the value of $I_{th}$ decreases with decreasing field, as expected for the dependence of spin torque effect on the oscillation frequency~\cite{slon1}.
-However, at $H<600$~Oe, $I_{th}$ starts increasing with decreasing $H$.
-The increase at small $H$ likely originates from the decreasing frequency gap between the bullet mode and the spectrum of propagating spin-waves.
-Because of the thermal line broadening, there is a finite probability for the relaxation of the self-localized oscillation into the propagating spin-wave modes at close frequencies~\cite{slavinlock,rezende}.
-Therefore, the smaller is the frequency gap, the stronger is the thermal emission from the bullet mode, and consequently the higher is $I_{th}$.